-Wireless Internet at VUSN: Those who have laptops with wireless cards may access the Internet anywhere within the VUSN complex.
-Students who use the VU/VUMC wireless systems will be responsible for installing critical patches on their laptop computers.
+Wireless Internet at VUSN: Those who have laptops, tablets, and phones with wireless capability may access the Internet anywhere within the VUSN complex.
+Students who use the

+VU/VUMC wireless systems will be responsible for installing critical patches on their wireless devices.